 Antibodies targeting the protein of interest may not be readily available commercially.
 This may be due to the lack of demand for such antibodies and since antibodies are costly to make and cannot be stored for extended periods of time.

+Restriction to LMOs with traits/modifications for protein expression

+Only LMOs expressing (detectable amounts of) protein as the result of the genetic modification can be detected with protein-based detection methods.